 - 3D spinning LiDAR

 Compared to the standard Vertex, this drone is much stronger and heavier equipped.
-The high-power computing platform allows for processing of heigh amounts of data and enables the customer to run their software for autonomous flying at the very same time.
+The high-power computing platform allows for processing of vast amounts of data while enabling the customer to run their software for autonomous flying at the very same time.
 Although the drone can be operated by remote control, the typical scenario is for the drone to fly autonomously using RTK-GPS for localization and LiDAR to map (and avoid) objects in the forest.